niplav/site/forecasters.md

-but there have been conceptual arguments against this technique, see [Yudkowsky 2017](https://arbital.com/p/multiple_stage_fallacy/), [AronT 2023](https://www.lesswrong.com/posts/kmZkCmz6AiJntjWDG/multiple-stages-of-fallacy-justifications-and-non) and [Gwern 2019](https://gwern.net/forking-path), which both state that it reliably underestimates the probability of events.
+but there have been conceptual arguments against this technique, see [Yudkowsky 2017](https://arbital.com/p/multiple_stage_fallacy/), [AronT 2023](https://www.lesswrong.com/posts/kmZkCmz6AiJntjWDG/multiple-stages-of-fallacy-justifications-and-non) and [Gwern 2019](https://gwern.net/forking-path), which all argue that it reliably underestimates the probability of events.

-What is the empirical evidence for decomposition?
+What is the empirical evidence for decomposition being a technique that *improves* forecasts?

 [Lawrence et al.
 2006](https://www.sciencedirect.com/science/article/abs/pii/S0169207006000501)